ucsb-cs148-w25/pj05-shelfshare/team/retrospectives/RETRO_02.md

 This retro marks the beginning of our focus on improving PR approvals and timely merges.
 Future retrospectives will assess progress, refine our approach, and identify additional areas for improvement.

 ## Experiment/Change
-We will implement new PR review and merging standards immediately.
-To ensure timely approvals and efficient merging, we will:
-* Require at least two team members to review each PR before merging to distribute knowledge and improve code quality.
-* Track the number of open PRs that have two reviews but are not merged to identify bottlenecks.
-* Review active PRs each sprint to ensure they adhere to the new standards and provide constructive feedback.
-* Draft a PR checklist to maintain consistency, including:
-    * A clear and concise issue description.
-    * A detailed explanation of specific changes made.
-    * Clear instructions on how the changes were tested, including edge cases.